radhikam01/Data-Analysis-Using-Python/Final/ReadMe.md

 ![alt text](https://github.com/radhikam01/maheshwari_radhika_spring2017/blob/master/Final/Analysis/Ana_4/wordcloud.PNG)

 # Conclusion:
-According to the wordcloud screenshot, the most used word in reviews in 'death metal' followed by 'sound' and 'song'.
+According to the wordcloud screenshot:
+- The most used word in reviews in 'death metal' followed by 'sound' and 'song'.
-This conclusion tells us that the listeners have reviewed most about 'death metal' and therefore there are a lot of 'death metal' fans out there.
+- This conclusion tells us that the listeners have reviewed most about 'death metal' and therefore there are a lot of 'death metal' fans   out there.

 # ANALYSIS 5